SamJPick/sam-password/README.md

 * Check if password encryption keys exist for a site:
     1. Execute `sam-password -e sitename` to print a message indicating whether encryption keys exist for `sitename` in `~/.sam-password-keys`.
+* List all site names for which keys exist:
+    1. Execute `sam-password -l` to print a newline-separated list of all site names in `~/.sam-password-keys`.
 # Deleting encryption keys
 `sam-password` writes all encryption keys to `~/.sam-password-keys`.
 This file's formatting will be as follows: